Heim’s second 2-run HR in 10th lifts Rangers over Mariners

 Hearn was removed after retiring the first two batters in the fourth after 52 pitches, two over his career high, in his fourth career start.

 Lowe’s hit ended the day for Anderson, who made his Seattle debut after being acquired Wednesday from Pittsburgh.
-Anderson allowed three runs on six hits and no walks.
+Anderson, who retired Texas’ first nine batters, allowed three runs on six hits and no walks.

 SHORT HOPS